-According to the 2016 Census, about 58% of the Elk Valley Rural's dwelling stock (occupied by a usual resident) is made up of single-detached dwellings.
-The remainder is mostly made up of mobile / movable dwellings (38%).
-Of the 835 dwellings that existed at that time, about 21% were built from 2001 to 2016.
-Figure 4.2c illustrates the distribution of construction activity over the last century, as well as the total dwelling units by type constructed in each period.
-Figure 4.2a shows how the Elk Valley Rural compares to RDEK Rural as a whole.
-Figure 4.2d illustrates the Elk Valley Rural's dwelling type distribution compared to RDEK Rural.
+According to the 2016 Census, about 84% of the Columbia Valley Rural dwelling stock (occupied by a usual resident) is made up of single-detached dwellings.
+The remainder are a mix of semi-detached, row house, and mobile dwellings (though the greatest share is held by the latter).
+Of the 1,890 dwellings that existed at that time, about 26% were built from 2001 to 2016.
+Figure 4.2a illustrates the distribution of construction activity over the last century, as well as the total dwelling units by type constructed in each period.